Carroll Theatre Season

 A Midsummer Night's Dream (an immersive experience)

 As you walk into the FLEX Theatre for Shakespeare's A Midsummer Night's Dream, you will find that the entire black box has been converted into a playing space for the actors.
 Kindly fairies will help you find places to sit or stand that won't be in the path of the action.
-You will get to experience the 90 minute event from multiple angles and move about the space to see what you want to see better.
-A technologically savvy team henchmen and fairies will also control a rolling video camera that will livestream a custom experience for those outside the theatre.
+You will get to experience the 90 minute event from the front and only row around the edges of our magical forest.
+A technologically savvy team of henchmen and fairies will also control rolling video cameras that will livestream a custom experience for those outside the theatre.
 The story of love, magic and transformation is sure to make even the harshest Shakespeare critic laugh until they cry.
-Kim Shire will direct.
+Directed by Kim Shire.

 Visit the Theatre Facebook page for current information and photos and information from the past.
 It is an easy way for all past, present and future Carroll Theatre people to access information, memories and just stay in touch.